-The quantitative component of ACTED's 2023 MSNA will aim to achieve the widest possible geographical coverage of Somaliland through conducting in-person household surveys, resulting in representative findings (per population group, per district).
+The quantitative component of REACH's 2023 MSNA will aim to achieve the widest possible geographical coverage of Somalia through conducting in-person household surveys, resulting in representative findings (per population group, per district).
 Throughout this part of the assessment, households will be used as the unit of measurement, to have information coming directly from them to examine households' needs and vulnerabilities across locations.
-In the country's 17 (partially) accessible districts, data collection will be implemented through conducting in-person household interviews by trained ACTED enumerators (in locations that can be visited by them).
-If required, ACTED will rely on contracted partner organisations to collect data in the (often rather remote, more rural) locations inaccessible to ACTED, through in-person household surveys.
-Securing as complete as possible access across the assessed (accessible, in-person visited) districts will mitigate an urban-rural bias, to the extent possible.
-If no partner organisations are available to operate in specific districts (equally inaccessible to ACTED), ACTED will implement mobile phone surveys to reach households in these areas under its Hard-to-Reach (H2R) assessment.
-This assessment will supplement the MSNA, by covering districts excluded from the MSNA, and will lead to indicative results for these inaccessible districts.
-This combination of the 2023 MSNA and Q2 2023 H2R will result in a full coverage of Somaliland.
+In the country's 64 (partially) accessible districts, out of the total of 74 districts, data collection will be implemented through conducting in-person household interviews by trained REACH enumerators (in locations that can be visited by them).
+If required, REACH will rely on contracted partner organisations (including IOM enumerators) to collect data in the (often rather remote, more rural) locations inaccessible to REACH, through in-person household surveys.
+Securing an as complete as possible access across the assessed (accessible, in-person visited) districts will mitigate an urban-rural bias, to the extent possible.
+If no partner organisations are available to operate in specific districts (equally inaccessible to REACH), REACH will implement mobile phone surveys to reach households in these areas under its Hard-to-Reach (H2R) assessment.2 This assessment will supplement the MSNA, by covering districts excluded from the MSNA, and will lead to indicative results for these inaccessible districts.
+This combination of the 2023 MSNA and Q2 2023 H2R will result in a full coverage of Somalia.3

 As not all data can be captured reliably through household surveys, an additional, qualitative component will be created to dive deeper into the MSNA's rather sensitive topics.
 Utilizing semi-structured questionnaires, indicators around protection, health, gender, financial vulnerabilities, and disability (such as perceptions of safety, movement restrictions, mental health, access to services, decision making, negative coping mechanisms) will be explored.
-For this, Focus Group Discussions (FGDs, with groups based on a combination of age and gender) and Key Informant Interviews (KIIs, with people with disabilities) will be conducted in selected locations across Somaliland, leading to indicative results on the mentioned topics.
-A Methodology Note will explain the approach of this qualitative component of the 2023 MSNA in more detail.
+For this, Focus Group Discussions (FGDs, with groups based on a combination of age and gender) and Key Informant Interviews (KIIs, with people with disabilities) will be conducted in selected locations across Somalia,